curl/everything-curl/http-versions.md

 Since perhaps mid 2016, curl will default to use HTTP/1.1 for HTTP servers.
-If you connect to HTTPS and you have a libcurl that has HTTP/2 abilities built-in, curl will attempt to use HTTP/2 automatically or fall down to 1.1 in case the negotiation failed.
+If you connect to HTTPS and you have a libcurl that has HTTP/2 abilities built-in, curl will attempt to use HTTP/2 automatically or fall back to 1.1 in case the negotiation failed.
 Non-HTTP/2 capable curls get 1.1 over HTTPS by default.